Esther Chapter Four

 Esther 4:4

-When Esther's maids and eunuchs came and told her about Mordecai, she was in great distress.
-She sent clothes for him to put on instead of his sackcloth, but he would not accept them.
+When the girls and officials attending Ester came and informed her of this, the queen became deeply distressed.
+She sent clothes for Mordekhai to wear instead of his sackcloth, but he wouldn't accept them.

 Esther's royal servants saw Mordecai at the king's gate and reported it to her.
 She was embarrassed and sent him clothes to put on but he would not.
 God's hand was at work even in where Mordecai stopped as it was just the right place for her servants to see him.